akononovicius/physRisk-content-repository/articles/2018/extra-credits-the-game-of-elections.md

 Slug: extra-credits-the-game-of-elections
 Status: draft

-We will kick off the new series by inviting you to watch a series of videos from [Extra Credits](https://www.youtube.com/channel/UCCODtTcd5M1JavPCOr_Uydg).
-In this series they briefly describe the complexity of elections in the US as if it was well (or not so well) crafted computer game.
-We invite you to watch it.
+Let us start our new series on opinion dynamics slowly.
+Let us first invite you to watch a related series of videos from the [Extra Credits](https://www.youtube.com/channel/UCCODtTcd5M1JavPCOr_Uydg).
+In these series the EC team briefly describe the complex system behind the elections in the US as if it was well (or not so well) crafted computer game.
+Watch it!
+It is rather interesting and inspiring to think about the formation and expression of the opinions yourself.

 [youtube v="Xm-L9cIRdmY"]